laurenchurch/core-aws-launcher/README.md

 7. Get the initial admin password.

-`kubectl exec cjoc-0 -- cat /var/jenkins_home/secrets/initialAdminPassword`
+`kubectl exec -n <cloudformation stackname> cjoc-0 -- cat /var/jenkins_home/secrets/initialAdminPassword`

 8. Enter that URL into your browser.
 9. You will be presented with the CloudBees Core setup wizard.
 The first step is to enter the initial admin password.
 Enter it from above.